Our Team

 • Pain Reprocessing Therapy

-• Somatic Experiencing (beginner level)
+• Somatic Experiencing (Advanced level)

 • Emotional Awareness and Expression Therapy